neurospin/pylearn-parsimony/doc/source/tutorials.rst

 -------

 We applied FISTA ([FISTA2009]_) in the previous sections.
-In this section, we switch to Dynamic CONESTA and Static CONESTA to minimise the function.
+In this section, we switch to CONESTA to minimise the function.

 .. code-block:: python